AlizerUncaged/The-Obsession-Letter/README.md

 - UAC bypass - credits to [UACME](https://github.com/hfiref0x/UACME)
 - Makes itself comfortable on the target's PC

 and many more, I just don't feel like writing it all here.
-Explore the source code for yourself and see.
+Explore the source code for yourself and see